-Using the insights of the "shape and shaping of the Psalms" work done by Psalms scholars over the past twenty-five years, James Chatham presents an inviting study for non-experts to explore the interactions that various psalms have with one another.
+Using the insights of the "shape and shaping of the Psalms" work done by Psalms scholars over the past twenty-five years, James Chatham presents an inviting study for nonexperts to explore the interactions that various psalms have with one another.
 The book invites us to listen in on several psalm conversations, to realize how contemporary they are, and to join them.
-Chatham encourages us to immerse ourselves in the mind, heart, and world of the Psalms editor, to get to know that editor well, and to realize that that editor's world was, in important ways, very much like ours.
-Through this process, the messages spoken by the Psalms editor emerge with words of faith about everyday issues in human living, both then and now.
+Chatham encourages us to immerse ourselves in the mind, heart, and world of the Psalms editor, to get to know those editors well, and to realize that their world was, in important ways, very much like ours.
+Through this process, the messages spoken by the Psalms editors emerge with words of faith about everyday issues in human living, both then and now.

 James O. Chatham is the author of several books, including Creation to Revelation: A Brief Account of the Biblical Story.
 A retired Presbyterian pastor, he is currently teaching Bible courses in the Road Scholar Program and in the UNC-Asheville College for Seniors.

 The psalms have shaped the core of official Christian prayer for centuries, incorporated into the liturgy of the Word at the Eucharist and forming the content of the Church's daily morning and evening prayer.
 In this engaging and informative exploration of these great biblical prayers, James Chatham employs his skill as a scholar and a pastor to invite the lay reader to become part of the "conversation" within the book of the Psalms, allowing the dynamic and sometime turbulent prayers of the psalmist to touch our own hearts.

 Donald Senior, CP, President Emeritus and Professor of New Testament at Catholic Theological Union